 Optional attribute Description

 MessagesQueue Size of the VCS engine's message queue.
 Minimum value is 30.

 Type and dimension: integer-scalar

 Default: 30

-NotifierListeningPort Any valid, unused TCP/IP port number.
+NotifierListeningPort Any valid, unused TCP/IP port numbers.

 Type and dimension: integer-scalar

 Default: 14144

 SmtpFromPath Set to a valid email address, if you want the notifier to use a custom email address in the FROM: field.

 Type and dimension: string-scalar

 Example: "usera@example.com"

 SmtpRecipients Specifies the email address where SMTP sends information and the severity level of the messages.
-The severity levels of messages are: Information, Warning, Error, and SevereError.
-Specifying a given severity level fo messages indicates that all messages of equal or higher severity are received.
+The severity levels of messages are Information, Warning, Error, and SevereError.
+Specifying a given severity level for messages indicates that all messages of equal or higher severity are received.

 Note: SmtpRecipients is a required attribute if you specify SmtpServer.

 Type and dimension: string-association

 Example:

 "james@veritas.com" = SevereError, "admin@veritas.com" = Warning

-Optional

-attribute Description

-SmtpReturnPath Set to a valid email address, if you want the notifier to use a custom email address in the Return-Path: <> field.

-If the mail server specified in SmtpServer does not support VRFY, then set the SmtpVrfyOff to 1 in order for the SmtpReturnPath value to take effect.

-Type and dimension: string-scalar

-Example: "usera@example.com"

-SmtpServerTimeout This attribute represents the time in seconds notifier waits for a response from the mail server for the SMTP commands it has sent to the mail server.
-If you notice that the mail server is taking a longer duration to reply back to the SMTP commands sent by notifier, you can increase this value.

-Type and dimension: integer-scalar
+Table 6-2 Optional attributes Optional attribute Description SmtpReturnPath Set to a valid email address, if you want the notifier to use a custom email address in the Return-Path: <> field.
+If the mail server specified in SmtpServer does not support VRFY, then you need to set the SmtpVrfyOff to 1 in order for the SmtpReturnPath value to take effect.
+Type and dimension: string-scalar Example: "usera@example.com" SmtpServerTimeout This attribute represents the time in seconds notifier waits for a response from the mail server for the SMTP commands it has sent to the mail server.
+This value can be increased if you notice that the mail server is taking a longer duration to reply back to the SMTP commands sent by notifier.
+Type and dimension: integer-scalar Default: 10 SmtpServerVrfyOff Set this value to 1 if your mail server does not support SMTP VRFY command.
+If you set this value to 1, the notifier does not send a SMTP VRFY request to the mail server specified in SmtpServer attribute while sending emails.
+Type and dimension: boolean-scalar Default: 0 SnmpCommunity Specifies the community ID for the SNMP manager.
+Type and dimension: string-scalar Default: public

-Default: 10

-SmtpServerVrfyOff Set this value to 1 if your mail server does not support SMTP VRFY command.
-If you set this value to 1, the notifier does not send a SMTP VRFY request to the mail server specified in the SmtpServer attribute while sending emails.
-Type and dimension: boolean-scalar

-Default: 0

-SnmpCommunity Specifies the community ID for the SNMP manager.

-Type and dimension: string-scalar

-Default: public